Rayluo-mila/understanding-metric-learning/README.md

 - Install packages in `requirements.txt`: `pip install -r requirements.txt`

-- Prepare Kinetics-400 dataset for natural images / video backgrounds: Download the [Kinetics-400 dataset](https://github.com/Showmax/kinetics-downloader).
+- Prepare Kinetics-400 dataset for natural images / video backgrounds (choose one of the two):
+    - (Recommended, for reproducing our result) Download the preprocessed dataset from [Google Drive](https://drive.google.com/file/d/1dkrB_2RWztCrEp_0A4UiEYtkqILgo5Hv/view?usp=sharing) and extract it to `environments/dmc2gym/res/`.
+The directory structure should look like:
+        ```
+        environments/dmc2gym/res/
+            ├── train_video
+            └── eval_video
+        ```

+    - (For better control of the dataset) Download the [Kinetics-400 dataset](https://github.com/Showmax/kinetics-downloader).
 Extract the videos under `driving_car` label from the train dataset to `environments/dmc2gym/res/train_video` and `environments/dmc2gym/res/eval_video`, or store in some other directory you want and set the `resource_files` and `eval_resource_files` in `cfgs/env/dmc_pixel.yaml` to the specific directory.

 ## To run the experiments
 Default hyperparameters are stored in `cfgs/` directory.